Potentilla recta (Sulphur Cinquefoil)

 |MN county distribution (click map to enlarge):|

 Pick an image for a larger view.
 Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Flowers are in loose clusters at the top of the plant and the end of stems branching near the top of the plant.
 Individual flowers are about ¾ inch across with 5 pale yellow heart-shaped petals that have a smudge of brighter yellow at the base.
 There are numerous yellow stamens with yellowish brown tips surrounding the bright yellow center.

 Leaves and stem:

-Leaves are palmately compound in groups of 3 to 7; leaves at the base of the plant have long stems and more leaflets, those near the top are smaller, have 3 leaflets and no leaf stem.
+Leaves are palmately compound in groups of 3 to 7; leaves at the base of the plant have long stalks and more leaflets, those near the top are smaller, have 3 leaflets and are stalkless.
 Leaflets are rounded at the tip, tapering at the base, strongly toothed, hairy, up to 3 inches long and 1 inch wide with the middle leaflet largest.
-The main stem and leaf stems are covered in long white hairs.
+Stems and leaf stalks are covered in long white hairs.

 Have you seen this plant in Minnesota, or have any other comments about it?